 How much does a folding saw cost?

-Depending on the brand and size, a folding saw will cost between $15 and $50.
 You should consider the design and quality when selecting the saw that suits your own requirements.
 The best way to get value for money is to pick a saw that will last for decades rather than buying a new one in two years after the first saw has broken.

 Good luck choosing the right folding saw for your needs!